-- Are counselors or other camp staff required to be certified in CPR and First Aid?
+- Are counselors and/or other camp staff required to be certified in CPR and First Aid?

 - How does the summer camp handle minor injuries, such as bruises, scrapes, and cuts?

 - How does the camp handle emergencies?
-What happens if there is an emergency and parents cannot be reached during the summer program?
+What happens if there is an emergency and parents cannot be reached?

 - If transportation is involved, what vehicles are used and how often are they inspected?
 Who drives the vehicles and what training do drivers have?

 - What is the ratio between staff and campers?
 Do groupings stay consistent throughout the week?